Floobits/news/_posts/2013-09-17-adding-settimeout-to-vim.md

 <br class="separator" />
-### Implementing Settimeout
+### Settimeout

 Our desired API was simple.
-We'd make three new Vimscript functions:
+The plan was to make three new Vimscript functions:

 * `settimeout()`
 * `setinterval()`